kumbulanit/t-sql/sql trainning/untitled/module 2/Lesson1_Introducing_T-SQL.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     CASE
-        WHEN Salary < 40000 THEN 'Entry Level'
-        WHEN Salary BETWEEN 40000 AND 80000 THEN 'Mid Level' ELSE 'Senior Level'
+        WHEN BaseSalary < 40000 THEN 'Entry Level' WHEN BaseSalary BETWEEN 40000 AND 80000 THEN 'Mid Level' ELSE 'Senior Level'
     END AS SalaryCategory
 FROM Employees;